AFFF Firefighting Foam Lawsuit

 By the 1980s, studies on the chemicals used in the firefighting foam found that it could pose serious environmental and health risks to those who were exposed.
 Yet despite the warnings, the manufacturers of the foam, as well as the DoD, continued to use the product to fight fires, putting civilian and military firefighters at risk.

 If you or a loved one have been exposed to this firefighting foam and were diagnosed with cancer, such as breast cancer, liver cancer, pancreatic cancer, prostate or testicular cancer, you may be eligible to seek compensation for medical bills, lost wages and other damages.
+There are more than 1,700 lawsuits over this dangerous chemical, including a class action that settled for $17.5 million.

 At Phillips Law Group we have obtained hundreds of millions in compensation for our clients.
 Partner Jeff Phillips has served as lead counsel in more than 40 jury trials and works closely with other lawyers throughout the nation to help those who have been harmed by defective products.